Home Depot – financial resilience, risks, and stock valuation for 2026

 For investors, the past quarter offered several encouraging signals: revenue growth was driven by smaller projects, pricing discipline remains intact, market share appears well-protected, and full-year targets were reaffirmed.
 Yes, the drop in EPS and macroeconomic risks, such as a strong US dollar and cautious consumer sentiment, suggest a more moderate near-term trajectory.
 Even so, the Q2 guidance supports confidence in the outlook, backed by modest sales growth expectations and steady performance in the US.
 Overall, for those seeking a defensive position in the consumer sector with strong margins and robust pricing discipline, Home Depot shares are an attractive option.

-The Home Depot, Inc. Q2 FY2025 report
+The Home Depot, Inc. Q2 2025 financial results

 • Revenue: 45.28 billion USD (+4.9%)